HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 ## Color fonts

 Color fonts are pretty much what you would expect: fonts with built in colors.
 Though the technology was originally created for emoji fonts, there are now more text color fonts than emoji fonts.

-Color fonts usage has grown quite a bit since the last Fonts chapter in 2020.
-Usage went from 0.004% of pages using color fonts in 2020 to about 0.018% in 2022.
-While those numbers are still _very_ small, there is a clear growth in their usage.

 {{ figure_markup(
   image="color-font-usage.png",